xvik/gradle-quality-plugin/src/doc/docs/tool/cpd.md

 Here groovy sources excluded from default `cpdCheck` task (because cpd plugin by default covers all source sets).
 Now the default task will search duplicates only in java files (and only within sources configured in quality plugin).

-New task is declared for searching groovy duplicates (groovyCpdCheck).
+New task declared for searching groovy duplicates (groovyCpdCheck).

 Both tasks will be assigned to `check`, so by calling `gradlew check` you'll run both checks.
-Condole report will be shown for both tasks (and HTML reports generated).
+Console report will be shown for both tasks (and HTML reports generated).

 Note that task language will be also mentioned in console report: